iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.6-0.9.7.md

 Restarting Postfix service is required.

 #### [OPTIONAL] Drop unused SQL columns in `vmail.alias` table

+!!! warning

+    Please upgrade iRedAPD and iRedAdmin-Pro also, they need the new SQL structure also.

 After migration, few columns in `vmail.alias` table are not used anymore, it's ok to drop them.
 But it's strongly recommended to keep them for few more days